Valley Medical Center

 As Director of Care Management at Valley Medical Center in Renton, Wash., Kim Petram learned that the 311 licensed bed facility could accommodate up to 500 patients during the height of the COVID-19 pandemic.
-These surges in patient volume presented administrative and staffing challenge nightmares for many hospitals, but Kim’s team was better able to weather this storm due to XSOLIS’ CORTEX.UR platform, which they began using in April 2020.
+These surges in patient volume presented administrative and staffing challenge nightmares for many hospitals, but Kim’s team was better able to weather this storm due to Xsolis’ CORTEX.UR platform, now known as Dragonfly Utilize, which they began using in April 2020.
 Within one month of deployment, her team went from reviewing 60% of their case reviews on a daily basis pre-COVID, excluding the Emergency Department, to reviewing 100% of cases, including the Emergency Department.

-Kim learned about XSOLIS at a conference in 2019 and thought its CORTEX solution sounded too good to be true.
+Kim learned about Xsolis at a conference in 2019 and thought its Dragonflyf solution sounded too good to be true.
 At the time, Valley was looking for a solution that could right-size their observation (OBS) rates to keep them more within Centers for Medicare and Medicaid Services (CMS) and other local facilities’ averages.
-Kim was able to speak with several CORTEX customers that shared candidly about their experiences.
-She was able to validate that what seemed impossible – a more efficient way of reviewing cases and proving medical necessity – was truly being delivered with XSOLIS’ solutions.
+Kim was able to speak with several Dragonfly [CORTEX] customers that shared candidly about their experiences.
+She was able to validate that what seemed impossible – a more efficient way of reviewing cases and proving medical necessity – was truly being delivered with Xsolis’ solutions.

 “Our nurses were relieved they no longer had to go down the ‘guideline’ path, fitting squares into circles, waiting on green lights,” said Kim.
 “They were now empowered to look at clinical merit to guide their patient status determinations.”

 Success with PA Services set the stage for expanded efficiencies with Dragonfly